 Jay Gao is a poet and the author of Imperium (Carcanet Press, 2022).
 He is a Contributing Editor at The White Review.
-Originally from Edinburgh, Scotland, he earned his MFA at Brown University and is a PhD student at Columbia University in New York City.
+Originally from Edinburgh, Scotland, he earned his MFA at Brown University and is a PhD student at Columbia University in New York City where he studies Asian American poetry, experimental poetics, and race.

 He is also the author of three poetry pamphlets: TRAVESTY58 (2022); Katabasis (2020), a winner of a New Poets Prize; and Wedding Beasts (2019), shortlisted for the Saltire-Calum MacDonald Award.